 The graph above shows the result obtained from benchmarking.
 The trend shows constant improvement in handling requests per seconds from PHP version 5.6 to 7.2.
 According to this result, PHP 7.2 is an obvious winner whereas 7.1 was a little behind.

 This result of our WordPress performance test also shows the compatibility between PHP and WordPress and the constant improvement it brings to your WordPress site.
-By looking at the results, WordPressers can easily understand the importance of updated PHP version and for instance, if a site is currently working on PHP 5.6 or 7.0, then it’s recommended to upgrade it to latest version of PHP.
+By looking at the results, WordPressers can easily understand the importance of updated PHP version and for instance, if a site is currently working on PHP 5.6 or 7.0, then it’s recommended to upgrade it to the latest version of PHP.

 Now let’s examine each and every PHP version separately to find out the reasons behind WordPress performance in the benchmarking.

-This version was released on August 24, 2014 and is one of the popular version of PHP used by many web frameworks as well as WordPress.
+This version was released on August 24, 2014 ,and is one of the popular version of PHP used by many web frameworks as well as WordPress.
 As of today, more than 39% of the WordPress sites are still using this version.

 PHP has ended active support in January 2017 but the security support is available until December 31, 2018.
 Despite being the most popular PHP version, its active support has been ended and a majority of plugin and theme developers have also stopped supporting this version which causes serious performance issues.

-After 5.6, PHP did not release 6th version.
+After 5.6, PHP did not release the 6th version.
 Instead, they released major version 7.0 on December 3, 2015.
 It came out with some major improvements in speed, type declarations, error handling, and secured user-land CSPRNG (random data generation).
-It had its active support until December 3, 2017 and security support until December 3, 2018.
+It had its active support until December 3, 2017, and security support until December 3, 2018.

 More than 18% of the WordPress sites use this version and many plugins and themes still actively support this version.
 WordPress performance is satisfactory on this version.